SSWConsulting/SSW.Rules.Content/rules/automation-tools/rule.md

 created: 2022-05-26T02:02:31.620Z
 guid: 27675645-003e-4199-aa57-cdcb2182af48
 ---
-In the old days, if employees wanted something automated they would have to call up the development team and go through a long bureaucratic process to get a custom API built.
+In the old days, if employees wanted something automated they would have to call up the development team and go through a long bureaucratic process to get a traditional API built.
 These days, there are heaps of tools that make this easy, quick and simple.

 <!--endintro-->